simalexan/petty/README.md

 - will be hosted on Heroku

-*will fill the description later
+*will fill the features description as they are being added